As one of the hardest working appliances in any home, it’s inevitable things could go wrong, so proper maintenance is key.

 Because boiler breakdowns are so common – often due to poor maintenance and servicing – most insurers exclude boiler cover from a home insurance policy and instead offer it as an optional extra.

-At Admiral, Gold Home Insurance customers get Boiler Emergency Cover as standard, and Platinum customers get Home Emergency Cover as standard (this includes cover for plumbing and drainage as well as boiler and heating systems.)
-You can add either upgrade to your standard Admiral Home Insurance.
+At Admiral, Gold Home Insurance customers get Boiler Emergency Cover as standard, and Platinum customers get Home Emergency Cover as standard (this includes cover for plumbing and drainage as well as boiler and heating systems).
+You can add the Home Emergency Cover upgrade to your standard Admiral Home Insurance.

-Last winter (2018), more than 1.25 million homes across the country experienced a boiler breakdown, according to British Gas, leaving people unable to heat their homes.
+More than 1.25 million homes across the country experienced a boiler breakdown in 2018, according to British Gas, leaving people unable to heat their homes.

 To help prevent your boiler packing in when you most need it, here are a few simple things you can do at home.